d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 Its computation obtains the conditional probability for all the words in the dictionary given the central target word $w_c$.
 We then use the same method to obtain the gradients for other word vectors.

 After the training, for any word in the dictionary with index $i$, we are going to get its two word vector sets $\mathbf{v}_i$ and $\mathbf{u}_i$.
-In applications of natural language processing (NLP), the central target word vector in the skip-gram model is generally used as the representation vector of a word.
+In applications of natural language processing, the central target word vector in the skip-gram model is generally used as the representation vector of a word.

 ## The Continuous Bag of Words (CBOW) Model